-c.2 Who are the other parties involved in the transactions under examination and how do I identify them?
+C.2 Who are the other parties involved in the transactions being examined and how do I identify them?

-When identifying the parties involved, the taxpayer must bear in mind:
+When identifying the parties involved, the taxpayer must take into account:

-If any of the parties to the transaction under examination belonged to a consolidated group during the fiscal years to which the mutual agreement procedure relates, the details of the group must be provided.
+If any of the parties to the transaction being examined belonged to a tax consolidation group during the years covered by the amicable procedure, the Group's information must be provided.

-The taxpayer must identify the parent company of the consolidated group (or whichever acted as its representative, in the case of a horizontal group) during the fiscal years to which the mutual agreement procedure relates.
+The taxpayer must necessarily identify the parent company of the tax consolidation group (or the one who has the status of representative, if it is a horizontal Group) during the years covered by the amicable procedure.

-In 2018, SUBSIDIARY, which has not been part of the consolidated group since 2013, requests the initiation of a mutual agreement procedure to eliminate the double taxation which the Spanish tax assessment could have given rise to.
+In 2018, DEPENDENT, which has not been part of the group since 2013, requests that an amicable procedure be initiated to eliminate double taxation that may have caused the Spanish liquidation.

-Even though it no longer forms part of the consolidated group, SUBSIDIARY must identify PARENT in the request, because during the fiscal years 2011 and 2012, which are covered by the mutual agreement procedure, it was a member of the consolidated group of which the parent company was PARENT.
+Although you are no longer part of the tax consolidation group, DEPENDENT must identify DOMINANT in the application form, because during the 2011 and 2012 financial years, which are the subject of the amicable procedure, he was a member of the tax consolidation group whose parent company was INDOMINANTE.

-The more information provided, the fewer delays there will be to the procedure.
+The more information is provided, the less delays will occur in the procedure.

-Therefore, in the interests of the speed of the procedure, it is advisable for the taxpayer to identify the parties in detail, in particular as regards foreigne ntities or persons.
+Therefore, in the interests of the speed of the procedure, it is advisable for the taxpayer to be thorough in identification, especially with regard to foreign entities or persons.